Ethra8/history_beyond_myth/README.md

 3. Sarah is an art-lover, and likes attending expositions of all sorts, including Middle Ages topic-related cultural events.

-4. Mara is a fun-lover mother who enjoys family-friendly social gatherings, to spend time on weekends and holidays.
+4. Mara and Peter are fun-loving parents who enjoys family-friendly social gatherings to spend quality time ith their children of all ages on weekends and holidays.

+5. Alice and Marc are a couple that enjoy social gatherings, and all types of cultural events.

-5. Josh is a scholar historian specialised in the Middle Ages, and is keen to learn any curious coincidence found between academic history and medieval myths such as the Arturian legends.
+6. Josh is a scholar historian specialised in the Middle Ages, and is keen to learn any curious coincidence found between academic history and medieval myths such as the Arturian mythos.

 # DESIGN CHOICES